Grains Luka Deep Dinner Plate 9.6 in

 Estimated Shipping Widget will be displayed here!

-Measuring 24.5 cm (9.6 in), it can be used to place dishes to be shared by a group of several people, or as a tray with smaller dishes stacked on top of it.
+Measuring 24.5 cm (9.6 in), this deep dinner plate can be used to place dishes to be shared by a group of several people, or as a tray with smaller dishes stacked on top of it.

 The rustic coloring often seen in Japanese tableware has been incorporated into a modern design.
 The brown base is covered with a light gray glaze, giving it a beige tone.
 The glossy finish gives the bowls an elegant presence without being too plain.